Fastest Drag Car In Forza Horizon 5 Guide

 Just remember to do the engine swap before upgrading any engine components, as engine upgrades will differ from engine to engine.

-You definitely won’t need the 8, or 10-speed transmission for drag racing in Forza Horizon 5, so the race transmission should do the trick.
+You won’t need the 8, or 10-speed transmission for drag racing in Forza Horizon 5, so the race transmission should do the trick.

 Upgrade every other drivetrain component under the drivetrain upgrades to improve power delivery to the wheels.